-I affirm that I have read the CCA handbook in its entirety prior to the 2022-2023 school year.
+I affirm that I have read the CCA Parent-Student handbook in its entirety prior to the 2023-2024 school year.
 I agree to uphold these guidelines, and I have discussed all relevant policies and procedures with my parents.
-I understand what is expected of a CCA student.
+I understand what is expected of a CCA student, as encapsulated in the Honor Code, listed below.